 Imagine Instagram as its best possible self: that’s Vero, a social media platform that encourages users to post more images—not videos—and engage more deeply with their network.
 But while it is currently free, Vero has a much smaller user base than Instagram, so it may not be the best platform for artists looking to sell their work on it.

-Not just a soapbox for the Silicon Valley elite and messy public discourse anymore, Twitter has quickly gained favor amongst artists—especially the NFT and digital art community—who find its engagement more genuine than other platforms.
+Not just a soapbox for the Silicon Valley elite and messy public discourse anymore, X (formerly known as Twitter) has quickly gained favor amongst artists—especially the NFT and digital art community—who find its engagement more genuine than other platforms.

 “Twitter allows for a better global reach,” said Rushil Bhatnagar, a graphic designer and motion artist.
 “I usually share work-in-progress artwork and I get feedback and reciprocation of love from underground artists in places like India, Australia, and Europe, which has been really authentic and helpful.”